Many salespeople approach negotiations as battles to be won rather than challenges to be solved.

 - Adopt a win/win solution process

-This will help you to identify the demands, needs, desires and results that the other party is seeking.
-By preparing efficiently, you build a foundation to lay the negotiation on.
+This will help you to identify the demands, needs, desires, and results that the other party is seeking.
+By preparing efficiently, you build a foundation on which to lay the negotiation.

-- Set the limits to which you will go to…and stick to them
+- Set the limits to which you will go…and stick to them

 - Decide what results you are looking for